Dusty Christensen (Editor, email@example.com)

 Andrew’s work has appeared in ESPN The Magazine, Ralph Lauren Magazine, Hemispheres, The New York Times and The New York Daily News among others.
-He holds a bachelor’s degree in journalism from the University of Pittsburgh and a joint master’s degree in journalism and Latin American studies from New York University.
+He holds a B.A. in journalism from the University of Pittsburgh and a joint M.A. in journalism and Latin American studies from New York University.
 His regional focus in reporting is Mexico and Central America.
 Andrew now works at Fox News Latino.

 Rachel Brooks-Ames Lachenmeier (Staff Writer)